AsmaIDBENSALAH/rick-and-morty/README.md

 # Rick and Morty Web App

-A web application displaying information about characters, episodes, and locations from the *Rick and Morty* TV show.
+A web application displaying information about characters and episodes from the *Rick and Morty* TV show.
 This project uses React for the front-end and a public API to fetch character data.

 ## Features